fulopmarton99/elevator-test/backend/README.md

 ## /api/events/

 The clients can subscribe to the `/api/events/elevators` endpoint to get notifications about the status change of elevators.
 This endpoint uses server sent events to deliver the notifications.
 The first response is always a status report that contains the current status of each elevator, later requests will only contain the elevators that triggered the response.

+*Note: Because most web-browsers limit the number of active connection to a specific host and server sent events require an active connection, the number of subscribers from the same client might be limited.*